vacp2p/rfc-index/vac/1/coss.md

-Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging").
-Specifications MUST be promoted to draft status to be assigned URIs that include an incremental number.
+Specifications exist as multiple pages, one page per version, (discussed below in "Branching and Merging"). which may be assigned URIs that include an incremental number.

 Thus, we refer to a specification by specifying its domain, number, and short name.
 New versions of the same specification will have new numbers.